cool-dev-code/VULMS-theme/README.md

-# ✅ VULMS Theme
+# ✅ VULMS Dark Theme
-- VULMS improved theme for Virtual University of Pakistan Learning Management System
+- Dark theme and improved theme for Virtual University of Pakistan Learning Management System -VULMS
 ## ❓How to use
 - Install any browser Extension/Addon which can inject CSS *(**Stylebot** recommended)*
 ## 👉 Install with Stylebot